webboty/Dexter-Wiki/Dexter-Networking.md

 `nameserver 8.8.8.8 `
 save it, and then restart.

+- The ethernet adapter on the Xilix chips all come with the same MAC address and IP address.
+If there is more than one Dexter on the CAT5 network (doesn't apply to WiFi) you will need to edit both.
+See [Issue 57](https://github.com/HaddingtonDynamics/Dexter/issues/57) for more information.

 # See also
 - https://help.ubuntu.com/lts/serverguide/network-configuration.html General information on Network configuration for servers.
 Dexter is basically a server.
 - https://askubuntu.com/questions/971171/how-to-use-putty-to-get-x11-connections-over-ssh-from-windows-to-ubuntu Setting up X Windows on Windows via PuTTY.